CarlosAMolina/microservice-apis-python/README.md

 #### Fragments

 Required when a query returns multiple types.
 For example, `allProducts()` returns the `Product` union type, which is the combination of the `Cake` and `Beverage` types.

 Without fragments, the query will fail.

-Fragments allows us to select the desired properties, we can request properties that not appear in all types.
+Fragments are selections of properties on a specific type.
+We can request properties that not appear in all types (see the following examples).

+Fragments are prefixed by the spread operator (three dots).

 ##### Inline fragments